posunero/sql-analyzer/README.md

 **Options:**

-*   `--format {text,json,csv}`: Specify the output format for the analysis results.
-(Default: `text`)
+*   `--format {text,json}`: Specify the output format for the analysis results.
+(Default: `text`) (*Note: CSV format is planned but not yet implemented.*)
-*   `--verbose {DEBUG,INFO,WARNING,ERROR,CRITICAL}` or `--log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}`: Set the logging level for console output.
+*   `--log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}` or `--verbose {DEBUG,INFO,WARNING,ERROR,CRITICAL}`: Set the detail level for logging messages.
 (Default: `INFO`)
+*   `--verbose-report`: Generate a more detailed report.
+For the `text` format, this includes the line and column number for each object found.
-*   `--fail-fast`: Stop processing immediately if an error is encountered in any file.
-By default, the tool tries to process all files even if some have errors.
+*   `--fail-fast`: Stop processing immediately if an error (like a parsing error) is encountered in any file.
+By default, the tool tries to process all specified files.

 **Examples:**